arnabbandyopadhyay/Germinal-Center-reaction/README.md

 # Germinal-Center-reaction

-Code for simulating Germinal center reaction
+Code for simulating Germinal center reaction, plots are in basic_gc.pdf